 Blackberries send up new shoots called primocanes each year.
-Shoots from the previous year are called floricanes.
+The second year these canes are called floricanes.
 Everbearing varieties produce fruit on both primocanes and floricanes.

-Floricanes gradually die off after fruiting.
-Old, unproductive floricanes should be cut off and removed from the garden when they have finished fruiting.
+Floricanes gradually die after fruiting, therefore old floricanes should be pruned off and removed from the garden after they have finished fruiting.